 The Trojan War takes place with Greece defeating the Trojans by penetrating their walls with a wooden horse.

-The Dorians invade Greece and conquer the Mycenaeans.
-This was partly due to their weapons bing iron rather than bronze.
+The Dorians invaded Greece and conquered the Mycenaeans.
+This was partly due to their weapons being iron rather than bronze.

-The Greeks develop their alphabet based on the Phoenician alphabet.
+The Greeks developed their alphabet based on the Phoenician alphabet.

 Ancient Greece Timeline: Archaic Age